-- 1. Start the directory proxy server. - \$ /UnboundID-proxy/bin/start-proxy - 2.
+- 1. Ensure that the directory proxy server is running. - 2.
 Open a browser to http://hostname:8080/proxyconsole/.
-The application server listens on port 8080 for HTTP requests. - 3.
-Type the root user DN (cn=Directory Manager) and password, and then click Login. - 4.
-Click Monitor Dashboard. - 5.
-View the monitoring information on the dashboard.
+For information about installing the Directory Proxy Management Console, see "Installing the Directory Proxy Management Console" on page 41. - 3.
+Type the root user DN (or any authorized administrator user name) and password, and then click Login. - 4.
+Click Monitor Dashboard to view monitoring information.